beasleycorner/Lab2/README.md

 ii.
 What is the difference between 64 and 32 bit paths?
 A 64-bit processor is more capable than a 32-bit processor, because it can handle more data at once.
 A 64-bit processor is capable of storing more computational values, including memory addresses, which means it’s able to access over four billion times the physical memory of a 32-bit processor.

-HARDWARE: ALU and the Control Unit
-ALU and CU both are the two basic components of a CPU (Central Processing Unit) in a computer system.
-ALU stands for the Arithmetic Logical Unit whereas CU stands for the Control Unit.
-ALU circuit of the CPU deal with all the logical and mathematical operations that are performed by CPU.
-It is responsible for answering the questions and providing the output result of the input queries.